 Revised guidelines for Labuan companies carrying out leasing business (including Islamic leasing business) in Labuan IBFC effective on 1 January 2019 was issued by the Labuan Financial Services Authority (“FSA”) on 5 March 2019.
 This Guidelines is not applicable for the underlying leasing transactions which are done for the purpose of facilitating the issuance of Sukuk Al-Ijarah.
 However, leasing structure structured by way of ijarah shall observe all the requirements of the Guidelines.

 It is the business of letting or sub-letting property on hire for the purpose of the use of such property by the hirer, regardless whether the letting is with or without an option to purchase the property.
-“Property” may include plant, machinery, aircrafts, ships (bare-boat basis) or other chattel attached or to be attached to the earth.
+“Property” may include plant, machinery, aircrafts, ships (on bare-boat basis) or other chattel, moveable or immovable.

 APPLICATION FOR LEASING LICENSE

 Any person intending to undertake leasing business in Labuan IBFC may apply to Labuan FSA for approval.

 Kensington Trust Labuan Limited is a licensed trust company in Labuan and is able to assist you with license applications, establishment and administration of your Labuan entities.

 - Sufficient and positive capital or working funds which commensurate with the business operations at all times.
 Considerations shall include but not limited to the following factors:

 - Leasing arrangement i.e. operating or finance lease

 - Directors and officers must be fit and proper person.

 - Adequate set of internal policies and controls for its operations, compliances, corporate governance and risk management.